Get life insurance if you’ve had an abdominal aortic aneurysm.

-Life insurance for abdominal aortic aneurysms (AAA) is based on whether you’ve had surgery or are currently being medically monitored.
+Life insurance for abdominal aortic aneurysms (AAA) is based on whether your treatment was surgery or medical monitoring.

 - Tobacco use